klausbreyer/v01.io/content/pages/consulting/index.md

 ## Now: what am I currently doing?

-### 2019 – Now [Ray Sono AG][2]: Technology Principal & Tech Lead for IIot products
+### 2019 – Now [Ray Sono AG][2]: Technology Principal & Tech Lead for IIot products (freelance)

 Ray Sono is a digital product development agency.
 Working with Ray Sono, I especially like strategic understanding and user-centric thinking.
 What exactly do I do there?
 As a Technology Principal, I am involved in projects from the initial conceptual brainstorming to the eventual implementation (with internal or external resources).
-In larger projects, I lead the development team as Tech Lead.
+In larger projects, I lead a development team as Tech Lead.
 I do this on-site with the Berlin team or remotely with an international team of developers.

+As Technical Lead at Hydro Pocket, the first end-customer product of the industrial company Voith, I introduced the [Shape Up]({{< ref "shape-up" >}}) method to effectively manage the technical team.
+Hydro Pocket is a leading provider of solutions for hydropower plants, offering innovative technologies to prevent outages and optimize the performance of hydropower plants through actionable real-time data.

 ## Past: What have I already done?